Renewable energy in Italy: Growth of renewable electricity

 The Italian fossil fuel electricity generation sector underwent a profound crisis.
 Many Italian power plants burning fossil fuels were running at half capacity and others were in the process of being shut down.

 Generation by renewables grew from 76,965 GWh in 2010 to 106,686 GWh by 2015.
 Non hydroelectric renewable electricity more than doubled during the period growing from 25,848 GWh in 2010 to 62,748 GWh in 2015, a rise from around 9.3% to 22.3% of total gross generation.
 The largest increase in production took place in solar generated electricity followed by bio energy production.
 Wind power rose by a little over 60% during the period whilst geothermal production rose by a little under 15%.
 Normalised (averaged) hydroelectric statistics suggest a slight upward trend in generation despite wet and dry years influencing the overall production in any given year.
 Bio energy includes production from biomass, biogas, bioliquids and the renewable share of municipal waste used as fuel in waste-to-energy generation.
 Further information on bioenergy production is available under the heading "Sources" below.

 Electricity production potential from renewables has been rising, however hydroelectric production figures vary considerably from one year to the next and accounts for the fall in 2015.
 Production of electricity from renewable sources reached a record in 2014 of around 43% of total gross electricity generation.
 In 2015 production from Wind, Photovoltaic and Geothermal sources almost matched Hydroelectric production for the first time.

 Installed Capacity

-The total installed capacity of renewable electricity sources grew from 30,284 MW in 2010 to 53,259 MW by 2017.
-The greatest increase was in solar power which has been strongly supported by government incentives.
-Wind power grew fairly strongly over the period but was over taken by solar in 2011.
-Bio energy has also grown significantly from a low base in 2010 almost doubling in capacity by 2015.
-Hydroelectricity is a mature technology in Italy and already highly developed yet its capacity still grew by 3.6% during the period.
+The total installed capacity of renewable electricity sources grew from 30,284 MW in 2010 to 74,508 MW by 2024.
+The greatest increase was in solar power, which passed 40GW in August 2025.
+Wind power grew fairly strongly over the period but was overtaken by solar in 2011.
+Hydroelectricity is a mature technology in Italy.